 - High-pressure capability only (but you’ll rarely need Low)

 With the ability to connect wirelessly to your mobile device, cooking gets even more convenient.
-Bluetooth makes the connectivity possible.
+WiFi (Bluetooth in the first smart model generation) makes the connectivity possible.
 Your phone or tablet is where the real intelligence comes in.
 Think of it as a second brain for your instapot.
 Within your phone, you can set up your own presets including time and temp values called scripts, save them, then “push” these instructions to your cooker when you’re ready.

 What’s more is you can download pre-scripted recipes into the app and save yourself the time of setting up your cooker.
-Just tap a few virtual buttons and let the magic begin.
+The ideas is to just tap a few virtual buttons and let the magic begin.

 One small difference is you have added control of temperature settings up or down with the Smart.

 While there is truly no limit to what you can program your Smart cooker to do for recipes it’s less than perfect.
 For instance, you can’t save notes like you would in a regular recipe book.

 In this way, the app is purely for storing the cooking parameters for the device to perform only.
 If you want photos and ingredient lists, you’ll have to keep those stored somewhere else.
 There are also limitations to how you can organize your saved scripts beyond just alphabetical order.

 IMPORTANT: Look for a future release of a smart instant pot as this one is being phased out in 2018.